cogeotiff/rio-cogeo/README.rst

     --overview-resampling [nearest|bilinear|cubic|cubic_spline|lanczos|average|mode|gauss] Resampling algorithm.
     --threads INTEGER
     --co, --profile NAME=VALUE      Driver specific creation options.See the documentation for the selected output driver for more information.
+    -q, --quiet                     Suppress progress bar and other non-error output.
     --help                          Show this message and exit.

 Examples